DanRDT/scroll-svg/README.md

 Scroll SVG is a library that allows you to effortlessly animate/draw SVG paths on scroll.
 It is lightweight and easy to use.
 It provides a simple API that allows you to easily control the animation of the SVG path.
 It can be used with any number of SVG paths on a page.
 It is also compatible with Typescript.

-Setup is as simple as adding an id to the path element of the svg and passing the element to the `scrollSVG` function.
+Setup is as simple as adding an id to the path element of the svg and passing the element to the `scrollSvg` function.
 The rest of the docs will show you how to use the library, including the `options` parameter.

 Check out the interactive [demo](https://pulber.dev/scroll-svg/).